UCL/research-computing-with-cpp/02cpp1/standard_library.md

         return 0;
     }
 ```
+- Our function is now defined in-line, inside the arguments list for `count_if`, instead of being declared separately elsewhere.
+- We'll explain the syntax below, but note the similarities between the expression `[](int x){return x%2 == 0;}` and our definition of `isEven`.

-This code achieved the same thing, but there is no named function passed to `count_if`.
+This code achieves the same thing as previous example using function pointers, but there is no named function passed to `count_if`.
 Instead, we have an anonymous function - an object that we have created for the purposes of providing an argument to `count_if`.
 We can also use lambda expressions to create named objects, like so:
 ```cpp
 auto isEven = [](int x){return x%2 == 0;};
 ```
-The object `isEven` can now be passed to functions, copied, overwritten, and so on.
+- The object `isEven` can now be passed to functions, copied, overwritten, and so on.
+- If creating a named variable for a lambda expression, **always use `auto`**.
+Lambda functions cannot be typed unless the square brackets `[]` are empty (in which case they can be typed in the same was as function pointers), so there is no explicit type that you can give when declaring them.

+Lambda expressions make our coding style more flexible, because these functions can be defined anywhere that an ordinary variable can be (inside functions or loops, inside argument lists etc.) and can be passed around easily.
+We'll also see below that the `[]` give us functionality that we don't normally have access to with regular functions which makes lambda expressions very powerful.

+### Syntax for Anonymous Functions

-Lambda expression syntax can look a little confusing at first, but becomes simpler if we understand what the three different kinds of brackets are for:
+The lambda expression syntax can look a little confusing at first, but becomes simpler if we understand what the three different kinds of brackets are for:
-- [] Square brackets are for variables to be captured from the environment.
+- `[]` Square brackets are for variables to be captured from the environment.
 These are variables which you want to be available in your function, but are not explicit function arguments.
-For example, you might want to apply a lambda function to every element of a vector (in which case the vector elements are the function arguments) but also take into account another variable in the environment that will be the same for each function application.
+For example, you might want to apply a lambda function to each element of a vector in turn (in which case the vector elements are the function arguments) but also take into account another variable in the environment that will be the same for each function application.
+There is no analogue for this in ordinary function definitions, so it is not unusual for these brackets to remain empty!
+We will see in a moment how we can make use of variable capture to make our functions richer.
-- () Round brackets are for function arguments.
+- `()` Round brackets are for function arguments.
 These are passed into the anonymous function just like arguments are passed to any other function.
-- {} Curly braces are used to contain the function execution code.
+- `{}` Curly braces are used to contain the function execution code.
 This may refer to the variables passed as arguments or captured from the environment.
 It can involve multiple lines / statements, separated by semicolons (`;`) just like normal code, although lambda expressions are usually used for short code fragments.
 If there is no return statement then the return type is `void`, as usual.
+- The brackets are always in this order: `[] () {}`.

+Declaring anonymous functions is therefore almost identical to regular functions except that we don't need to give it a name, and we have a set of square brackets `[]` at the front!

 We can see from our previous example the use of the `()` and `{}` brackets to define our function argument `(int x)` and our function body `{return x%2 == 0;}`.
 So far our variable capture `[]` has been empty, so let's modify our function to make use of this feature.
 Say we want to count the number of elements in my list, divisible by some number `n`, which we won't know ahead of time.
 We can write
 ```cpp